ddj231/Handel/README.md

 ### Configuring a run of a chunk

-A run of chunk can be configured by adding the **with** keyword and a comma separated list of customizations to the end of a run command.
+You can be configure a run of chunk by adding the **with** keyword and a comma separated list of customizations to the end of a run command.

 There are three main customizations: **bpm**, **sound**, and **loop**.

-The **bpm** keyword can be used to set the bpm of the run of the chunk.
+You can use **bpm** keyword to set the bpm of a run of a chunk.

 For example ```bpm 120```

-The **sound** keyword can be used to set the instrument of the run of the chunk.
+You can use the **sound** keyword to set the instrument of a run of a chunk.

 For example ```sound piano```

 The current available sounds to choose from are: piano, synth, casio, kick, snare, hihat

-The **loop** keyword can be used to set the amount of times the run of the chunk shoud loop for.
+You can use the **loop** keyword to set the amount of times the run of a chunk shoud loop for.

 For example ```loop for 10```